-Research students: CPGS First Year Report and Thesis Proposal
+Research students' CPGS First Year Report: the PhD Proposal

-All candidates for the Ph.D.
-Degree are admitted on a probationary basis.
+All candidates for the PhD Degree are admitted on a probationary basis.
 A student's status with the Board of Graduate Studies will be for the CPGS in Computer Science.
-At the end of the first academic year, a formal assessment of progress will be made and, in the Computer Laboratory, this takes the form of single document of no more than 10,000 words in length, exclusive of tables, bibliography and appendices.
+At the end of the first academic year, a formal assessment of progress is made.
+In the Computer Laboratory, this takes the form of a single document of no more than 10,000 words in length, exclusive of tables, bibliography and appendices.

 - For students admitted in Michaelmas Term, three copies, soft-bound, by June 30